Stober Community Garden

-Provide a beautiful space where students will get to spend time outdoors getting fresh air and learning to garden!
+Provides a beautiful space where students spend time outdoors getting fresh air and learning to garden!

-Help students dig their hands and minds into their lessons about health, geology, nourishment, weather, and more!
+Helps students dig their hands and minds into their lessons about nutrition, geology, math, weather, and more!

 Stober Community Garden in Numbers

-students each year stepping foot in the garden
+students each year step foot in the garden

 opportunities for learning about the earth, improving our nutrition, and connecting with community.